spectrocloud/librarium/content/docs/03-cluster-profiles/2-task-update-profile.md

     <br />

-    - If there are any lines you added, such as OIDC, use the arrow to transfer the lines to the new version.
+    - If there are any lines you added, use the arrow to transfer the lines to the new version.

     <br />

-    - If there are lines you did not add that are highlighted, they may have been removed in the new version, and you should be copy them over.
+    - If there are lines you did not add that are red highlighted, they have been removed in the new version, and you should **not** copy them over.

 7. Check for changed settings in the new configuration and copy settings from the current configuration to the new version.